rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 you can rotate your eyes separately with analog sticks.

-Also, the demo features asynchronous model/texture loading from .obj, .png, and OpenVR and uses dedicated queue for data transfer if available.
+Also, the demo features asynchronous model/texture loading from .obj, .png, and OpenVR and uses a dedicated queue for data transfer if available.

 [vkeyes-demo-rs]: https://github.com/funmaker/vkeyes-demo-rs
 [Fun Maker]: https://twitter.com/FunMaker39